 If your customer base is mostly local, a vast fulfillment network won’t benefit you as much.
 In-house fulfillment is a good option in this case—until you want to expand your reach.

-If your business runs on a very small scale—with just a few orders coming in each week—an in-house operation is likely your best fulfillment option.
+If your business runs on a small scale, an in-house operation is likely your best fulfillment option.

 If you’re new to the world of ecommerce, a fulfillment partner can lead you through the process and prevent mistakes that many startups and small sellers make.